ablomm/ablomm-cpu/docs/assembler/expressions.md

 1 * 2 * (3 / 4 >>> 2) << 1;
 ```

 This example will compile to a machine code which contains the literal value of the expression.
-This is an example of a Gen Literal, which is discribed in the [Gen Literals section](#gen-literals).
+This is an example of a Gen Literal, which is described in the [Gen Literals section](#gen-literals).

-You may also include expressions in [assignments](assignments.md) and [instruction](instructions.md) operands:
+You may also include expressions in [assignments](assignments.md) and [instruction operands](instructions.md#operands):

 ```asm
 value = 4 * 2;